 No Grey Area

 The Royal Court Theatre exists to tell the stories that are otherwise unheard.
-Initiated by Royal Court Artistic Director Vicky Featherstone, we will be holding two events on Saturday 28 October 2017 to confront the abuses of power that have been occurring in the theatre industry for years.
+Initiated by Royal Court Artistic Director Vicky Featherstone, we held two events on Saturday 28 October 2017 to confront the abuses of power that have been occurring in the theatre industry for years.

-We have set up Rules of Engagement for the Day which we’d ask everyone attending to read.
+All attending were asked to read our Rules of Engagement for the Day.
 Please click here to read.

 No Grey Area: Your Stories Heard

 A sharing, curated by Royal Court Associate Director Lucy Morrison, where people who wish to have their stories heard can have a space for them to be told.

 There will be a brilliant team of people on hand to read the stories submitted through our open call.
 There will also be an opportunity for people to take part in the reading of the gathered accounts on the day.